 - Fully executed contract or award accepted by the University; and

 - All applicable project certifications for use of human subjects, vertebrate animals, recombinant DNA and other biohazards, and for managing conflicts of interest and any other project-specific concerns or requirements.

 - Fees and other accounting issues.

 - Corporate- and industry-sponsored clinical trials meeting the University’s applicable definition will be charged a minimum F&A rate of 26 percent on total direct costs.
 Investigators are encouraged to charge up to the federally approved rate.
 Corporate- and industry-sponsored projects, excluding clinical trials, will be assessed facilities and administrative (F&A) costs based on the federally approved on-campus F&A rate applicable to the type of work, currently 55.5 percent of modified total direct costs (MTDC).
 (The MTDC rate includes all salaries and wages, fringe benefits, materials, supplies, services, travel, and the initial $25,000 of each subaward (regardless of the period of performance of the subawards under the award).
 MTDC excludes equipment, capital expenditures, charges for patient care, tuition remission, rental costs of off-site facilities, scholarships and fellowships, participant support costs, and the portion of each subaward in excess of $25,000.)

 - Investigators must exercise diligence to only charge expenses against the project that are reasonable, allowable, and allocable.
 All revenues and expenses will be accounted for in the University accounting system.

 - Project close-out.
 Investigators engaged in corporate- or industry-sponsored projects are responsible for notifying their departmental administrator upon the completion of the project.
 The administrator will then notify DSP.
 Each investigator will provide a copy of the final report (that was given to the sponsor) to the Division of Sponsored Programs.
 The Grant Accounting Office will initiate closure of the project account upon notification of project completion from the DSP, or, according to the project end date.
-The principal investigator and his or her department will be allowed a 90-day period following the completion of the project to make appropriate adjustments and corrections and to determine if a residual balance exists.
+The principal investigator and their department will be allowed a 90-day period following the completion of the project to make appropriate adjustments and corrections and to determine if a residual balance exists.
 The Grant Accounting Office will review the account for appropriateness of costs prior to closing the account.